 Q4: Do RAN1 have any concerns to support RA-SDT on the non-initial BWP?

-NOTE: It has already been agreed that CG-SDT resource can be configured on either initial BWP or separate SDT BWP
+NOTE: It has already been agreed in RAN2 that CG-SDT resource can be configured on either initial BWP or separate SDT BWP, if confirmed by RAN1.

 2 Actions